Business Administration (Catalog)

-Business Administration
+Business (BS)

-The digital and social media program is especially designed for students who wish to work in that burgeoning area of endeavor so critical in today's world.
-The focus is on practical experience connecting theory to real-world experience.
-Courses in finance, marketing and wealth creation are specifically designed to give students a heads up on the competition when they look for a position.
-The international business concentration requires courses in international business, economics, finance, and intercultural communication.
 Students with a concentration in management have an option to take courses in either psychology or sociology besides more traditional management courses like organizational behavior.
 And students can choose a unique course like Sports and Entertainment Management or Marketing as well as courses in team- building and intercultural communication.

-Throughout the business curriculum there is an emphasis on ethics.
+Throughout the business curriculum, there is an emphasis on ethics.
 East-West University follows the trends in American business closely.

 The curriculum incorporates changes in the business environment as they occur.
 All classes in the business area use case studies to present real-life ethical dilemmas.
 English, writing, communication, and analytical thinking skills are emphasized.
 The program carefully builds on general education requirements and takes advantage of the liberal arts base of the institution to provide a balanced education for the student.
 Effective written communication and writing is a significant component in every business course.
 The BS degree is cross-curricular.
 Students have opportunities and flexibility to take classes that are applicable to their major in outside departments such as Behavioral Sciences, English and Communications, and Computer and Information Science.

-Objectives
+Program Objectives

-• Apply fundamental knowledge concerning the related fields in business administration by emphasizing the tools and technology essential for problem solving and decision making.
+• Apply fundamental knowledge concerning the related fields in

-• Develop competencies necessary for accomplishing managerial goals.
-Extend their knowledge, expertise and skills through application of research to business problems and issues.
+• Extend their knowledge, expertise, and skills through application of research to business problems and issues.

 • Understand the entrepreneurial concepts of business.